tmbritton/tom-britton-dev/content/posts/simple-state-management-in-js.md

 I wanted two things in a state management system, a pubsub component for events and a centralized data store.
 Also, to completely contradict my opening statement about dependencies, I wrote it in [Typescript](https://www.typescriptlang.org/).
 I've been using it at work recently and I find I really like the autocomplete features it provides to the text editor when you define your types.

+## PubSub

-I first created the [PubSub module](https://github.com/tmbritton/state-manager/blob/master/src/pubsub/PubSub.ts).
-As you can see in the link to the code I provided, there are just a few methods.
+First I created the [PubSub module](https://github.com/tmbritton/state-manager/blob/master/src/pubsub/PubSub.ts).
+This is a good 'ole [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) module.
+I didn't use a class because we don't want multiple instantiations of the PubSub system in a codebase.
+That would break the functionality.
+You can see in the link to the code I provided, there are just a few methods.
 The meat of it are the <span class="inlineCode">publish()</span> and <span class="inlineCode">subscribe()</span> methods.
 A basic use of this module is in the tests.
 Yes, I actually tested a personal project!

     test("Publishing an event", () => {
         const type = "test";